-- N.1.12.
-Strain-Load Test.
-In the strain-load test procedure, an unknown quantity of material or objects are used to establish a reference load or tare to which test weights or substitution test loads are added.
-(Added 2003) - N.2.
-Verification (Testing) Standards.
-Field standard weights used in verifying weighing devices shall comply with requirements of NIST Handbook 105-Series standards (or other suitable and designated standards) or the tolerances expressed in Fundamental Considerations, paragraph 3.2. (i.e., one-third of the smallest tolerance applied).
-(Amended 1986) - N.3.
-Minimum Test Weights and Test Loads.
-The minimum test weights and test loads for in-service tests (except railway track scales) are shown in Table 4.
-[See Footnote 2 in Table 4.
-Minimum Test Weights and Test Loads.]
-(Added 1984) (Amended 1988) - N.3.1.
-Minimum Test-Weight Load and Recommended Strain-Load Test for Railway Track Scales.
-(Amended 1990) - N.3.1.1.
-Approval.
-The test-weight load shall be not less than 35 000 kg (80 000 lb).
+N.1.12.
+Strain-Load Test. - In the strain-load test procedure, an unknown quantity of material or objects are used to establish a reference load or tare to which test weights or substitution test loads are added.
+(Added 2003)

+N.2.
+Verification (Testing) Standards. - Field standard weights used in verifying weighing devices shall comply with requirements of NIST Handbook 105-Series standards (or other suitable and designated standards) or the tolerances expressed in Fundamental Considerations, paragraph 3.2. (i.e., one-third of the smallest tolerance applied).

+N.3.
+Minimum Test Weights and Test Loads. - The minimum test weights and test loads for in-service tests (except railway track scales) are shown in Table 4.
+(Also see Footnote 2 in Table 4.
+Minimum Test Weights and Test Loads.)

+N.3.1.
+Minimum Test-Weight Load and Tests for Railway Track Scales.

+N.3.1.1.
+Initial and Subsequent Tests. - The test-weight load shall be not less than 35 000 kg (80 000 lb).
 A strain-load test conducted up to the used capacity of the weighing system is recommended.
+(Added 1990) (Amended 2012)

+N.3.1.2.
+Interim Test. - An Interim Test may be used to return a railway track scale into temporary service following repairs that could affect the accuracy of the weighing system providing all of the following conditions are met:

-(Added 1990) - N.3.1.2.
-Interim Approval.
-A test-weight load of not less than 13 500 kg (30 000 lb) and a strain-load test up to at least 25 % of scale capacity may be used to return a scale into service following repairs.
-(Added 1990)
+- (a) a test weight load of not less than 13 500 kg (30 000 lb) shall be used; - (b) a shift (section) test shall be conducted using a test-weight load of not less than 13 500 kg (30 000 lb); - (c) a strain-load test shall be conducted up to at least 25 % of scale capacity; - (d) all test results shall be within applicable tolerances; and

-Note: The length of time the scale may be used following an interim test is at the discretion of the official with statutory authority.
+(e) the official with statutory authority shall be immediately notified when scales are repaired and placed in temporary service with an Interim Test.
+The length of temporary service following repair is at the discretion of the official with statutory authority.